 6. Surface Finishing Tools

 When the parts are complete, you sometimes need to get additional properties.
 Such as mirror-like surface finishes, colors, glossiness, or smoothness.
-All of them require special treatment so a good CNC machine shop usually has at least a small set of painting equipment.
-Some CNC shop manufacturers also offer polishing and anodizing services.
+All of them require special treatment so a good CNC machine shop usually has at least a small set of post-processing equipment.
+Some CNC shop manufacturers also offer polishing, bead blasting, and anodizing services.

 7. Coordinate Measuring Machine

-In order to check the tolerances of the part and evaluate its properties, control equipment is necessary.
-Coordinate measuring machines to ensure error-free operation of various orders and provide data reports on machined parts.
-They are precise and can measure virtually any dimension.
+Control equipment remains essential to check the tolerance of the parts and evaluate their properties.
+Hence, coordinate measuring machines ensure error-free operation of various directives and provide data reports on machined parts.
+Moreover, they are precise and can measure almost any dimension.

-A person moves the 3D scanner around the workpiece to capture its different parts and provide its 3D model.
+Machinists move the 3D scanner around the workpiece to capture its different parts and provide its 3D model.
 With this model, manufacturers can quickly tell whether a workpiece is compatible with a machining process.
 The process usually takes 3-4 minutes.

 10. Micrometers and Pin Gauges

-If the desired workpiece is needed to be high precision, then a micrometer is used for measuring depth, length, and thickness.
-Pin gauges are used to measure and inspect the diameter of small holes.
+Machinists use a micrometer screw gauge to measure a component’s precise depth, length, and thickness.
+Also, pin gauges measure and inspect the diameter of small holes.

-In a CNC shop, the machines perform different production tasks, either manual machining by a CNC machinist or equipped with CNC technology.
+In a CNC machine shop, the machines perform different production tasks, either manual machining by a CNC machinist or equipped with CNC technology.

 There is a specialized area containing computers equipped with CAD software where machinists can design CNC parts in digital ways.

 When you have an urgent project, it is wise to choose a machine shop that can offer one-stop services.
 It is because a complete CNC machine shop not only provides fully CNC machining services but also various post-processing options.
 In this way, you can get perfect prototypes or precise parts at one time without visiting different suppliers to reduce development cycles.